 Salvaging the original bricks from the homes that used to stand at 1600 Barclay.
 We used a mix of these bricks and salvaged common bricks from Brick + Board to construct the accent walls within the 1600 Barclay properties.

 Hemlock Stair Treads

-As a homebuilder, Four Twelve has always felt that textures provide a sense of warmth and character to a space - and are critical to tying together the design of a home.
+As custom homebuilders in Maryland, Four Twelve has always felt that textures provide a sense of warmth and character to a space – and are critical to tying together the design of a home.
 For the staircases within our first home at 1608 Barclay, we chose to build the stringers and railings from black painted steel and the treads from reclaimed, sanded and polyurethaned wooden beams.
 In order to source this wood, we called up Brick + Board and they provided us with some gorgeous Hemlock boards from their warehouse.
 We had never used Hemlock before and this project came out beautifully.

 Planing these boards on the top half, allowed for the wood grains to surface and a smooth texture to appear on the face of the treads.
 Leaving the underside in its natural state, these treads have a rough bearded texture with reddish hues.

 When receiving salvaged material, there is a chunk of work that goes into prepping them – to become installed pieces.
 Step 1 is running them through a planer.